Extreme scalability at commodity cost

 Nextcloud Global Scale delivers a true globally scalable solution for deployments with hundreds of millions of users, giving unprecedented control over the locality of data and delivering dramatic cost reduction

-It is hard to scale typical on-premise file sync & share architectures over a hundred thousand users.
+It is hard to scale typical on-premises file sync & share architectures over a hundred thousand users.
 The shared components like storage, database and load balancers become expensive bottlenecks.

 Nextcloud Global Scale is designed to scale to hundreds of millions of users.